projectshift/shift-boiler/docs/quickstart.md

 ## Sign your python

-**Note to mac users** There is a known issue common across python applications that run under virtual environments on MacOS - each time your app is restarted, system firewall will annoyingly ask whether you want to allow incoming connections to your app.
+**Note to mac users** There is a known issue common across python applications that run under virtual environments on MacOS - each time your app is restarted, system firewall will annoyingly ask wether you want to allow incoming connections to your app.

 The solution for this is to sign your python interpreter with a certificate.
 To save you from googling, we provide a convenience command to do it, but you will still need to create a certificate in Keychain Access utility.
 Refer to [MacOS: signing python interpreter](sign_python.md) for instruction on how to create one.